Lemon Protein Bars (No-Bake, Gluten-Free)

 This recipe is naturally easy to tweak!
 Follow these simple swaps to make it gluten-free, dairy-free, or vegan while keeping the same great texture and flavor.

-Gluten-Free: The recipe is naturally gluten-free if you use certified gluten-free oat flour and protein powder.
+- Gluten-Free: The recipe is naturally gluten-free if you use certified gluten-free oat flour and protein powder.

-Dairy-Free: Choose a plant-based protein powder and dairy-free white chocolate chips for the drizzle.
+- Dairy-Free: Choose a plant-based protein powder and dairy-free white chocolate chips for the drizzle.

-Vegan: Use plant-based protein powder, agave or maple syrup instead of honey, and vegan white chocolate chips for the drizzle.
+- Vegan: Use plant-based protein powder, agave or maple syrup instead of honey, and vegan white chocolate chips for the drizzle.

-š” Pro Tip: If you try a substitution, let us know how it worked in the comments!
+💡 Pro Tip: If you try a substitution, let us know how it worked in the comments!

-How to Make My Fresh Lemon Protein Bars Recipe
+How to Make My Lemon Protein Bars

 Here are easy, detailed, step-by-step instructions that are also repeated in the recipe card at the bottom of this blog post.

 Juice and zest one lemon, measuring out 2 tablespoons of juice and 1 tablespoon of zest.
 Add all ingredients to a food processor including 1/2 cup oat flour, 1/2 cup vanilla protein powder, 1/3 cup cashew butter, 1/4 cup maple syrup, 2 tablespoons ground flax seed, 1 tablespoon coconut oil, 1 teaspoon vanilla extract, and 1/4 teaspoon salt.
 Pulse until well blended and the dough forms a ball.
-If needed, add more oat flour 1 tablespoon at a time until the right consistency is reached.

-Step 2: Form and Chill The Bars
+Step 2: Press and Chill

 Line a standard bread pan with parchment paper, leaving some overhang for easy removal.
 Transfer the mixture to the pan and press firmly to create an even layer.
 Place in the freezer for about 10 minutes to firm up before adding the topping.